DandyLyons/notes/content/Library/The Bible (WEB)/43 - John/John-12.md

 If anyone serves me, let him follow me.
 Where I am, there my servant will also be.
 If anyone serves me, the Father will honor him.

 ###### v27
 "Now my soul is troubled.
 What shall I say?
 'Father, save me from this time?'
-But I came to this time for this cause.
+But I came to this time for this cause.[^1]

 ###### v28
 Father, glorify your name!"
 Then a voice came out of the sky, saying, "I have both glorified it, and will glorify it again."